shunting314/sos/doc/pci.md

+# PCI Command & Status
+In PCI configuration space, there is a 32 bits `command_status` register at offset 4.
+The low 3 bits of the command register worth noting:

+- I/O Space (bit 0): enable this bit so CPU can access the device's I/O space
+- Memory Space (bit 1): enable this bit so CPU can access the device's memory space
+- Bus Master (bit 2): enable this bit so the device can do DMA.

 # Reference
 - [PCI Basics and Bus Enumeration - youtube](https://www.youtube.com/watch?v=qhIHu8mFrdg): this video explains the bus enumeration process pretty clearly.
 - [PCI - wikipedia](https://en.wikipedia.org/wiki/Peripheral_Component_Interconnect): Talk too much about circuits.